Search via the API

 distance

 The semantic distance between the query and the result.
-Lower is usually better.
+Lower is generally better.

 metadata_fields